 Balloons taking to the air during Autumn Aloft.

 Just as the leaves are starting to fall, the balloons begin to rise.
 Right at the beginning of fall, dozens of hot air balloons take to the skies in an impressive aerial display of gently drifting aerostats.
 The spectacle is an opportunity for onlookers to delight in a sky full of hot air balloons.
 Some balloons may allow passengers, but these are available on a first-come, first-served basis with no guarantees.
-Look to the skies in the morning on September 16–17 to take in the display.
+Look to the skies in the morning in early September to take in the display.
 Balloons launch at 8 a.m., peacefully drifting about for as long as they wish.
 There is no set end time for each day’s ballooning.

 A costumed canine on parade during Howl-O-Ween.